wendellpiez/XMLLunchbox/README.md

     └── saxon9he.jar
 ```

-For now, we offer instructions on the assumption you wish to have this application "all the way down" to its foundations, which in this case are its dependencies on the (open source) projects, BaseX, Saxon and Docker.
+For now, we offer instructions on the assumption you wish to have this application all the way down to its foundations, meaning all the source code except for declared dependencies on the (open source) projects, BaseX, Saxon and Docker.

 In future, we may be able to offer a Docker image, so you can run the XMLLunchbox without needing a local copy of it.
 (Indeed when an image is available we can revise the installation for developers as well.)